Regarding Quirk Books & Media Review:

 I’m interested in reviewing your books!
 How do I get in touch?

-Email Ivy at firstname.lastname@example.org with links to your blog and social media accounts, any stats you have about followers or visitors to your site, what types of books you are interested in, and if you have ever read or reviewed a Quirk book before.
-She will do her best to get back to you quickly, but if a week passes and you still haven’t heard anything, please send a follow up email.
+Email firstname.lastname@example.org with links to your blog and social media accounts, any stats you have about followers or visitors to your site, what types of books you are interested in, and if you have ever read or reviewed a Quirk book before.
+We will do our best to get back to you quickly, but if a week passes and you still haven’t heard anything, please send a follow up email.